Performance Hack: Movement Speed

 The pace at which you move matters for more than just running.

 Executing exercises properly and using good form are the first steps toward seeing results in the gym.
-However, the speed at which you perform those moves is also an essential component, according to former Equinox Tier X coach Josh Stolz, who also has a master's degree in motor learning from Columbia University.
+But Equinox experts agree that the speed at which you perform those moves is also an essential component.

 Athletes looking to make gains should use slower movements eccentrically, or when you’re loading toward the body, and faster movements concentrically, or when you push away from your body.
-"In general, the more time muscles spend under tension, the more muscle fibers you'll activate," Stolz says, "so muscles will grow more quickly, and you'll see better results.”
+The more time muscles spend under tension, the more muscle fibers the move will activate.

-Play with your speed in these five moves to boost the effectiveness of a training session.
+Play with your speed in these five exercises to boost the effectiveness of a training session.

 Start in plank position, feet about hip-width apart, hands directly under shoulders, neck in line with spine, abdominals engaged.
 Slowly lower body to floor, then push quickly back to start.
 Do 8 reps.